 But, this is not to say that I already had deep work figured out

 A big problem was that I slipped wayyyy too easily into my work mode.
 And I went into work mode indiscriminately.
 For small (some may argue necessary) tasks to the big projects that really required deep work.

 When we first started dating in medical school, it drive Selenid absolutely nuts.
 And if I’m being honest, it is still probably one of her bigger pet peeves.

 But now, since reading and implanting deep work principles, my productivity has become much more effective and efficient.
 And I want to share my observations and experiences with you all!

 These strategies for deep work as a physician are applicable to any task regardless of its nature.
 Want to get more up to date on clinical practices in your specialty?
-What to start a physician side gig?
-Want to get your finances in order?
+Want to start a physician side gig?
+Or, want to get your finances in order?
 Anything else?
 It’s all golden!

 10 Ways to Implement “Deep Work” as a Physician